 Choosing the Right Trustee

 Like the role of Executor, the role of Trustee is not something that should be entered into lightly.
 If Trustees need to be appointed in your Will then you should take time to carefully consider who would be the best fit for this role.
 Take into account the duties that will need to be carried out by whoever is appointed as Trustee and the responsibility that this role commands.

-If a Trust is likely to be established in your Will then it’s always best to name at least two Trustees.
-This serves two key purposes, firstly it’s possible that any person you name as a Trustee may become unable or unwilling to act on your behalf when the time comes.
-So having two people appointed reduces the chances of this happening to everyone named.
-The second reason is a legal one because if the Trust contains property as an “Asset of the Trust”, then there is a legal requirement that at least two Trustees act to deal with the legal ownership of the property.
+If a Trust is likely to be established in your Will then it's always best to name at least two Trustees.
+This serves two key purposes, firstly it's possible that any person you name as a Trustee may become unable or unwilling to act on your behalf when the time comes.
+So having two people appointed reduces the chances of there being no Trustee to act.
+The second reason is because if the Trust contains property as an "Asset of the Trust" then there is a legal requirement that at least two Trustees act to deal with the legal ownership of the property.

 In the event that you only have one Trustee in place at the time of your death, then that Trustee can appoint a Co-Trustee to act alongside them to bring the number up to two.
 However, most people would prefer to choose their Trustees at the outset rather than relying on the sole Trustee to make the choice.